-Living in Edo, Eiri 栄里 designed prints around the turn of the 19th century.
-Both a ukiyo-e printmaker and painter, this pupil of Hosoda Eishi produced elegant bijin-ga and portraits.
-The tall, slender women portrayed in his work echo those of his teacher, while his bust portraits suggest the influence of Utamaro.
-Notably, the famous portrait of novelist Santo Kyoden has been attributed to Eiri under his go Reikisentei.
-Some confusion exists between scholars whether to consider Eiri as three different men of the respective go Chokyosai, Reikisentei, and Shikyusa, or as Hosoda Eiri, one man using a variety of names.
+Living in Edo, Eiri designed prints around the turn of the 19th century.
+Both a Japanese ukiyo-e printmaker and painter, this pupil of Eishi Hosoda produced elegant bijin-ga (pictures of beautiful women) and portraits.
+The tall, slender women portrayed in Eiri's work echo those of his teacher, while his bust portraits suggest the influence of Utamaro.
+Notably, the famous portrait of novelist Kyoden Santo has been attributed to Eiri under his go (artist name) Reikisentei.
+Some confusion exists between scholars whether to consider Eiri as three different men, one for each go - Chokyosai, Reikisentei, and Shikyusa, - or as Eiri Hosoda, one man using a variety of names.